aws/karpenter-provider-aws/docs/FAQs.md

 ### What if my pod is schedulable for multiple Provisioners?
 It's possible that an unconstrained pods could flexibly schedule in multiple groups.
 In this case, Provisioners will race to create a scheduling lease for the pod before launching new nodes, which avoids unnecessary scale out.
 ## Reallocation
-### How does Karpenter terminate nodes?
-Karpenter annotates nodes that are underutilized with a TTL.
-If the node remains underutilized after the TTL expires, Karpenter then cordons the node and uses the Kubernetes Eviction API to evict all non-daemonset pods.
-Once the node is empty, the node is terminated.
 ### How does Karpenter decide which nodes it can terminate?
 A provisioner will only take action on nodes that it manages.
-This means that a node will only be considered for termination if it labeled underutilized by the provisioner that manages it.
+This means that a node will only be considered for termination if it is labeled underutilized by the provisioner that manages it.
 ### How do I know if a node is underutilized?
-Nodes are considered underutilized if they have 0 non-daemon set pods scheduled.
+Nodes are labeled underutilized if they have 0 non-daemonset pods scheduled.
 We plan to include more use cases in the future.
+A node needs to be underutilized for a period of time before being considered for termination.
+### How does Karpenter terminate nodes?
+Karpenter annotates nodes that are underutilized with a Time to live (TTL).
+If the node remains underutilized after the TTL expires, Karpenter then [cordons](https://kubernetes.io/docs/concepts/architecture/nodes/#manual-node-administration) the node and uses the [Kubernetes Eviction API](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#eviction-api) to evict all non-daemonset pods.
+Once the node is empty, the node is terminated.
-### Does Karpenter support Pod Disruption Budgets (PDB)?
+### Does Karpenter support Pod Disruption Budgets?
 Yes.
-The Kubernetes Eviction API will not delete pods that violate a PDB.
+The Kubernetes Eviction API will not delete pods that violate a [Pod Disruption Budget (PDB)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
 It also disallows eviction of any pod covered by multiple PDBs, so most users will want to avoid overlapping selectors.
 See [this](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) for more.
 ### Does Karpenter support scale to zero?
 Yes.
 Provisioners start at zero and launch or terminate nodes as necessary.
 We recommend that customers maintain a small amount of static capacity to bootstrap system controllers or run Karpenter outside of their cluster.
 ## Interruption